interactiveaudiolab/audealize_api/README.md

 # audealize_api
 An API for Audealize, to encourage fast prototyping of semantic audio applications with Web Audio API.
+It uses mappings between descriptions and low-level signal parameters for audio effects collected via crowdsourced studies for equalization and reverberation.
+Words not in the dataset are mapped to the node via looking for synonyms to the input word or teaching the input word to the node via a series of prompts.
+We hope that this node will be useful for implementing audio production interfaces based on natural language on the web.